SamWindell/Signet/docs/usage.md

 `out-filename TEXT REQUIRED`
 The filename of the generated files (excluding extension).
 It should contain either the substitution variable `<root-num>` or `<root-note>` which will be replaced by the root note of the generated file. `<root-num>` is replaced by the MIDI note number, and `<root-name>` is replaced by the note name, such as C3.

+### Options:
+`--make-same-length`
+For each generated file, if the 2 files that are being combined are not the same length, the longer one will be trimmed to the same length as the shorter before they are blended.

 ## seamless-loop